medvednikov/gomvc/README.md

 This is a simple MVC-ish web framework for Go, which is basically a small wrapper around Go's net/http.

-It supports PostgreSQL via [gorp](https://github.com/coopernurse/gorp), but more databases will be added in the future.
+It supports PostgreSQL via [gorp](https://github.com/coopernurse/gorp), and more databases will be added in the future.

 This is an alpha release missing several key features and is not recommended